-Former U.S. Olympic Official Says He Was Fired For Exposing Mistreatment Of Athletes
+'I Was Raising Hell': Fired Ex-U.S. Olympic VP Says He Exposed Athlete Mistreatment

 An alleged pattern of neglect and abuse

 There was a 2018 incident of statutory rape involving a 15-year-old female Paralympic athlete, he says.
-She was competing at a prominent track and field meet in Iowa, but not accompanied by an adult.
+She was competing at a prominent track and field meet in Iowa but was not accompanied by an adult.

 "[She] was under the guardianship of the USOPC," Moreau says.
 "She had traveled from her home [to the event], alone, and the USOPC was supposed to be looking after her.
 They put her in a hotel room by herself.
 She's a minor."

 One night during the meet, according to Moreau, the athlete had sex in the hotel room with an older male athlete.
-A coach told Moreau that afterwards, the young woman was depressed to the point of being suicidal.
+A coach told Moreau that afterward the young woman was depressed to the point of being suicidal.

 Moreau says when the USOPC found out about the incident, it filed a report with the U.S. Center for SafeSport.

 Moreau says another incident, in 2019, involved a male strength coach who was spotted naked in a sauna, but one that was in a public area at a USOPC training center.
-Members of the Team USA under-18 women's gymnastics were in the building at the same time.
+Members of the Team USA under-18 women's gymnastics group were in the building at the same time.
 Moreau says he was amazed the coach was only given a verbal reprimand instead of being fired.

 "You'd think the USOPC would have a hair-trigger on responding to anything having to do with sexual abuse or sexual impropriety," he says.

 Moreau's lawsuit also alleges USOPC officials didn't uphold privacy laws relating to athletes' medical records.
-He says he had an audit done which showed more than 300 occasions where non-healthcare providers studied athlete's files.
+He says he had an audit done that showed more than 300 occasions where someone who wasn't a health care provider studied athlete's files.

 "Meaning people acting as athletic directors, [people in] sports performance management, people focused on medal outcomes and [the] performance of Team USA" had access to private records, Moreau says.